 How do I start a dog walking business?

 The first step with this or any other type of business is to create a business plan.
-This requires some research so you know the target audience who needs their dog’s walked, the areas they live in and learning just who is your competition.
+This requires some research so that you know the target audience who needs their dog’s walked, the areas they live in and learning just who is your competition.

 You must also investigate the rules and regulation set down by the UK government for operating a dog walking business.
 For advice in this area, there is the group National Association of Pet sitters and Dog Walkers.
 Joining this group costs £25 a month.
-There are 4 main canine acts set forth by the government over the years.
+There are 4 main canines acts set forth by the government over the years.
 They began in 1953 with the most recent one becoming law in 2005.
-Know them so you can stay in business and avoid fines.
+Know them so that you can stay in business and avoid fines.

 You must also make an investment to cover the costs of some essential items.
 One of the more important items would be to have a background check run on yourself.
 This is sometimes referred to as a Disclosure and Barring Service (DBS).
 It can cost up to £30, but it is the one thing most potential clients will ask to know about.
 By being able to show a police check certification that you have a clean criminal record, you will open the door to having more clients.

 Looking the part of being a dog walker is also very important in acquiring more clients.
 With your hands full of dog leashes, you will have to invest in all-weather clothing.
 For the most part, using an umbrella is not compatible with controlling dogs.
 These items could cost as much as £200.

 Do I need a pet boarding licence?

 How do I market my dog walking business?